 Mothers do it better, but only because they do it more.
+Female staff member, Los Doraditos Centre, Maldonado

 It's also important to note that many staff members working at these centres are single mothers.
 There are also cases of separated parents where they share custody of the children, as discussed in the following quote: